 4. Buy yourself a really cool water bottle

 You know that self care means drinking water, but honestly, until I got a cute one that kept my ice cubes cold a long time, I was not good at it!
-This is the EXACT one I have so I can vouch for it.
+This is the EXACT llama water bottle I have so I can vouch for it.
 That said, it takes those skinny ice cubes that come from a fridgie ice maker.
 If you have ice cube trays then probably you want to get one with a wider top!

 5. Make yourself a decadent dessert